Dezeen Awards 2019 winners announced

 The second stage, called "shortlisting", involved the international jury, who selected a shortlist of between four and eight entries in each project category.
 Each member of the jury judged around 50 projects across two project categories.
 This was done remotely, with each judge scoring entries using an online scoring system, which identified and suggested award winners.

-The third stage, called "ratification", involved the master jury, who especially came to London to ratify the suggested project category winners at Old Sessions House.
+The third stage, called "ratification", involved the master jury, who especially came to London to ratify the suggested project category winners at The Apartment at The Hoxton Southwark.
 They also selected overall winners in the architecture, interiors and design project categories.

-Studios from the UK were the most successful with 39 shortlisted entries, followed by the USA with 20 and both China and Australia with 11 projects on the shortlists.
-The Netherlands, Japan, Spain, Denmark, Sweden and Canada are also among the top 10 countries on the shortlists.
+Studios from the UK and the US were the most successful with 26 shortlisted entries each, followed by the China with 11 and The Netherlands 1o projects on the shortlists.
+Australia, Japan, Spain, Denmark, Taiwan, Sweden and South Korea are also among the top 10 countries on the shortlists.

-Projects on the shortlists are located in 28 different countries including Angola, Kenya, Lebanon, South Africa, Vietnam and Thailand.
+Projects on the shortlists are located in 41 different countries including Hong Kong, Malaysia, Indonesia, Niger, Peru and Sri Lanka.